Highway revolt: Windsor

+Windsor, Ontario is an interesting case of freeway revolt that was later partially reversed.
+By 1965, the MTO had completed construction of Highway 401 from the south end of Windsor to the Thousand Islands Parkway and onward to the Quebec border.
+Plans were announced to extend the freeway along Huron Church Road to the Ambassador Bridge, but residents and business owners along the route protested and killed the plan, leaving the freeway's terminus at Highway 3.
+Since then, traffic had increased, and a new bridge and freeway was needed.
+Expropriation of nearby properties began in the late 2000s for Highway 401's extension to a new border crossing, the Gordie Howe International Bridge connecting with I-75 in Detroit.
+Construction of the Rt.
+Hon.
+Herb Gray Parkway, much of it below-grade, began in late 2011 and was completed in 2015.
+The bridge is planned to open in 2025.

 Netherlands

 Amsterdam

 In Amsterdam in the 1970s, plans existed for a highway between the end of the A2 at the President Kennedylaan to the IJtunnel, along with the plans of the Amsterdam Metro around Nieuwmarkt.
 It would have demolished thousands of houses and monuments on its path, and therefore it led to the Nieuwmarkt riots in 1975.
 The metro was built, but the highway plans were removed.

 Utrecht

 In Utrecht, plans to build the A27 led to years of protests and juridical procedures, with a big demonstration occurring in October 1978.
 Eventually, in 1982, the Dutch Parliament had to decide whether to build or not.
 A narrow majority of 71 was in favour, 69 opposed.
 Parts of Amelisweerd were occupied by activists after the decision.
 The encampment, established by the activists, was evacuated by police and 465 trees were cut down and bulldozed.
 At the same time a procedure opposing the tree felling was started, however, a municipality lawyer reported that the last tree had already been cut down.
 Thus the short-term procedure failed to achieve its aim.
 After the motorway was completed in 1986, more congestion arose on the motorway.
 In 2009, new plans were made to extend the road from 2x4 lanes to 2x6 or even 2x7.
 The start of the construction in 2011 led again to protests, with clearly visible banners along the motorway.